sudnya/video-classifier/lucius-technical-documentation.md

 * The unsupervised learning module
 * The classification module

-In Lucious, the classification system is called a Model.
+In Lucius, the classification system is called a Model.
 Models contain a serialized representation of the entire system, including all neural networks and associated metadata.
 The model builder is used to create a blank model with new parameters (network topology, labels, etc).

 Once a model has been created, it can be updated with supervised or unsupervised learning, or it can be used directly to perform classification.
-Lucious currently supports video and image input data sets, but none of the modules are tied to this representation.
+Lucius currently supports video and image input data sets, but none of the modules are tied to this representation.
 Supporting a new input format (e.g. text or numeric data) would simply require a new data conversion component that transforms the input into a standardized vector of floating point values, and presents it to the existing models.